 For the sake of argument, I mentioned that perhaps there is more to the good life than getting rich.
 I suggested that my own life is pretty good, I have a good job, great family, nice house in a nice neighborhood… Of course, there’s always more that I would like, but when I look at other people across the world, it’s not too hard for me to see that the American middle-class is a pretty damn good place to find the “good life”.

 Then I made the big mistake.
-(Folks never do this when talking to conservatives about economics or politics…) I pointed out how I thought the liberals created the American middle-class.
-Well as far as I can tell, the middle-class emerged out of the FDR era as a result of political compromises with workers’ movements.
+(Folks, never do this when talking to conservatives about economics or politics…) I pointed out how I thought the liberals created the American middle-class.
+Well as far as I can tell, the middle-class emerged out of the Progressive era as a result of political compromises with workers’ movements.
 As someone else on the discussion board pointed out…

 “[FDRs] new deal enshrined them [protections] after ordinary Americans organized, struck, negotiated, stood their ground and refused to acquiesce to industrial feudalism.
 Without the New Deal, we might have had a real revolution…”

 I can see that compromises like that tend to avoid the bloody alternatives.
 The Magna Carta for instance is probably a contributing reason why the English never had a violent king-killing revolution like the French and Russians did.
 In any case, the FDR compromises and resulting “social” programs initiated a promotion in living standards for the working class family, much like what the poor Russian people thought communism was going to do for them, but didn’t.